City guide • Geneva

 What many expats underestimate in Geneva

-• How quickly costs add up.
+• How quickly costs add up once daily life starts properly.

 • How much easier the move feels when the basics are done in the right order.